scikit-learn/blog/README.md

 ### Categories
 Categories are broad groupings of posts.
 A post should have only one category.
 If the post could potentially fall under multiple categories, please select the one that best describes it.

-#### Current Categories
+#### Example Categories
-- scikit-learn Updates
+- Updates
+- Events
-- Community Post
+- Team

 ### Tags
 Tags describe specific details of a post.
 They help to link related posts together and aid in user search.
 A post can have multiple tags or no tags.
 While there is no strict limit, we recommend using no more than 10 tags per post.

+**Example Tags:** Sprints, Community, Open Source, New Member

 ## Installation

+Instructions to build and test the [scikit-learn.org/blog](https://scikit-learn.org/blog) site locally.

 #### Installing Ruby & Jekyll

 If this is your first time using Jekyll, please follow the [Jekyll docs](https://jekyllrb.com/docs/installation/) and make sure your local environment (including Ruby) is setup correctly.

-### Deployment
+#### Deployment

-To run the theme locally, navigate to the theme directory and run `bundle install` to install the dependencies (if you get errors, delete Gemfile.lock and try again), then run `jekyll serve` or `bundle exec jekyll serve` to start the Jekyll server.
+To run the theme locally:
+1. Navigate to the theme directory and run `bundle install` to install the dependencies (if you get errors, delete Gemfile.lock and try again).
+2. Next, run `jekyll serve` or `bundle exec jekyll serve` to start the Jekyll server.
+3. Visit the site in your browser via (http://localhost:4000)[http://localhost:4000].

-I would recommend checking the [Deployment Methods](https://jekyllrb.com/docs/deployment-methods/) page on Jekyll website.
+For more information, check the [Deployment Methods](https://jekyllrb.com/docs/deployment-methods/) page on the Jekyll website.

 ### Theme Documentation